Mapping the DeFi crime landscape: an evidence-based picture: Data and Methods

 To gather stolen amounts, we first used the information available on De.Fi's REKT database which reported USD amounts as the database curators conducted the conversion when reporting the crime~\cite{defi_announcing_2023}.
-For events retrieved from the two other aggregators ($N=134$), the reported amount was converted from the stolen currency to USD using Coinmarketcap’s historical data~\cite{noauthor_check_nodate}.
+For events retrieved solely on one of the two other aggregators, the reported amount was converted from the stolen currency to USD using CoinMarketCap’s historical data~\cite{noauthor_check_nodate}.
 For precision purposes, we used the mean of the four USD recorded values the website provides per date (earliest data in range, lowest, highest, and last).
 This value was then multiplied by the initial stolen currency's amount to obtain the stolen amount value in USD.
 Hence, all results below are in USD and the currency is not mentioned anymore when reporting amounts in the text.
-To double-check the information collected, we randomly selected 50 crime events and verified the amounts to those reported by other sources.
+To double-check the information collected, we randomly selected 50 crime events (coming from the three aggregators) and verified the amounts to those reported by other sources.
+Specifically, we searched other news articles announcing the crime event and compared the amount in news articles (e.g., CoinDesk, Crypto News) with the one announced by the aggregator.
 The amount in our final dataset was consistent with other sources in 94\% of the time (47/50).
 Information on stolen amounts was available for \NallDbHasFinDam/ events.

-Table~\ref{tab:descrip-financial-damages-fin} shows basic statistics on the financial damages reported by the events in our dataset and also illustrates their practical significance as the amounts are quite high.
-The minimum stolen amount was \NMinFinDam/ and the maximum stolen amount was a non-negligible \NMaxFinDam/.
+Figure~\ref{fig:eventyear} also illustrates the total yearly financial damages reported in our dataset, showing a significant increase in 2021.
+In terms of descriptive statistics, the minimum stolen amount was \NMinFinDam/ and the maximum stolen amount was a non-negligible \NMaxFinDam/.
 The latter related to the compromission of the South African platform Africrypt~\cite{noauthor_south_2021}.
 On average, \NMeanFinDam/ was stolen per incident.
-The standard deviation was \NStdFinDam/ .
+The standard deviation was \NStdFinDam/.
 In at least 50\% of the crime events, more than \NMedianFinDam/ was stolen.
 The total amount stolen across these \NallDbHasFinDam/ crimes was \NSumFinDam/.
+A summary of these statistics is presented in Appendix~\ref{subsection:crimeevents}.

 Note that throughout the first phase of the analysis, \NCeFi/ crime events related to centralized finance (CeFi) were identified in our dataset.
 CeFi has similarities to traditional forms of centralized finance as exchanges manage cryptoasset transactions for customers.
 DeFi, on the other hand, enables peer-to-peer transactions without the need for a centralized exchange.
 Yet, comparative estimates on CeFi and DeFi are still presented in the results section to provide an idea on the scale and scope of DeFi crime events, compared to CeFi, as they are part of the same cryptoasset industry.
 The final dataset on crime events targeting the \textbf{DeFi sector} thus includes \NDeFi/ DeFi crime events, with \NNonCeFiHasFinDam/ including a stolen amount.